Updated: Sep 10, 2021

 A study from 2018 shows that the odds of developing GI disorders (most commonly IBS) was 4.39 times higher in children who had allergic proctocolitis (bloody stools d/t CMPA).

 This is nothing to lose sleep over.
 It does not mean that if your kiddo has CMPA he or she is destined have GI issues later in life.
 It just means that there is an increased risk, and therefore you shouldn’t ignore symptoms if they do arise.

 Formula choice for babies with cow milk protein allergies may influence how soon your baby is able to tolerate dairy products.
 Check it out.

 A study from 2013 showed that use of extensively Hydrolyzed Formula (eHF) supplemented with probiotics (Lactobacillus rhamnosus) accelerated tolerance of cow milk protein.
 The rate of babies who tolerated CMP at 12 months was significantly higher in babies fed eHF (43.6%) or EHCF + lactobascillus probiotic (78.9%) compared with the other groups: hydrolyzed rice formula (32.6%), soy formula (23.6%), and amino acid based formula (18.2%).
-Check out more info on The Truth Of Probiotics and Children here.
+Check out more info on Are There Actually Health Benefits of Probiotics For Kids here.

 A study in 2018 showed that babies given soy-based formula lack the healthy bacteria and exposure to protein chains that help break down cow milk protein in the future.